elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsclient.openpointintimefortype.md

 ## SavedObjectsClient.openPointInTimeForType() method

 Opens a Point In Time (PIT) against the indices for the specified Saved Object types.
-The returned `id` can then be passed to `SavedObjects.find` to search against that PIT.
+The returned `id` can then be passed to [SavedObjectsClient.find()](./kibana-plugin-core-server.savedobjectsclient.find.md) to search against that PIT.

 <b>Signature:</b>